lansingcodes/slackbot/README.md

 ```
 [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
-lubot>
+slackbot>
 ```

-Then you can interact with lubot by typing `lubot help`.
+Then you can interact with slackbot by typing `slackbot help`.

 ```
 lubot> lubot help